tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 There was no radio.
 No houses for miles.
 I was alone until the ambulance got here.
 It could be hours.

-I waited near the body for either Jake or the ambulance to show up.
+I waited near the body for either Jake to come back or the ambulance to show up.
 The skin of my hand was beginning to feel raw as I held the gun tightly in my sweaty hand.

 I found myself jumping at every twig snap and rustle of leaves.
-This night was more than my mind could handle.
+This night was more than I thought my mind could handle.

 Biomechanical bodies, my car being stripped down, and now a growing dread that perhaps no one was coming.

 Or worse, that something was.

-I jolted and fired a shot as a ding came from the body.
+I jolted and fired a shot as another ding came from the body.
 The phone was lit up and displayed a smiling man hugging a massive German Shepherd on the lock screen.
+It was hard to tell with the amount he had decayed, but I was pretty sure this was the dead guy.

 The numbers in the dirt.
 It might be an unlock code.
 He wanted me to see something on his phone.